geethanjali-prompt/Prompt-engineer-openai/README.md

 ---

 🔗 More coming soon...

 Act like an AI art teacher.
 I will give you a picture, and you should convert it into Studio Ghibli-style art.
 Maintain soft lighting, dreamy backgrounds, and anime-style details.
 Output should be a high-quality image.

+Act like a senior software engineer at OpenAI.
+I will ask you about the roles and responsibilities of software engineers, and you should explain them in 10 clear bullet points.
+Focus on how they work with AI models, tools, and research.